William Evans (cricketer, born 1883): Early life and education

-Evans was born in South Africa in January 1883, the oldest of five children born into a family with a long history in the colonial service in British India and South Africa, his grandfather William Evans was Deputy Surgeon General and Inspector General of hospitals in India in the mid-1800s.
-He was educated in England at Malvern College, where he achieved notoriety as a schoolboy sportsman by representing the college in association football, cricket and rackets.
+William Henry Brereton Evans was born in South Africa in January 1883, the oldest of five children born into a family with a long history in the colonial service in British India and South Africa, his grandfather William Evans was Deputy Surgeon General and Inspector General of hospitals in India in the mid-1800s.

+Evans was educated in England at Malvern College, where he achieved notoriety as a schoolboy sportsman by representing the college in association football, cricket and rackets.
 He played for the cricket team from 1898 to 1901, and was described by the magazine Cricket in 1913 as "the best all-round cricketer Malvern College ever turned out".
-He captained the college in his final year, topping the batting averages and taking 53 wickets in his captaincy year.
+He captained the college in his final year, topping the batting averages and taking 53 wickets.
 Evans won the Public School Racquets Championship in 1900 alongside Basil Foster, with the pair defeating the Winchester College pair of Sydney Smith and K. G. Hunter.

+Cricket career

+Early first-class career

 During the summer which followed his final year at Malvern, Evans made his debut in first-class cricket for Worcestershire against Sussex at Worcester in the County Championship, making six appearances that season.
 He scored his maiden first-class century in his final match of the season, making 107 against Gloucestershire, whilst sharing in a partnership of 238 for the third wicket with R. E. Foster.
 From Malvern, he matriculated in the autumn of 1901 to Oriel College, Oxford.
 He played first-class cricket for Oxford University Cricket Club during his freshman year, debuting against H. D. G. Leveson Gower's personal eleven at Oxford in 1902.
 He played eight times for Oxford during his freshman year, gaining his blue that year by appearing in The University Match against Cambridge University at Lord's.
 Evans made his highest first-class score whilst playing for Oxford in 1902, with 142 against Sussex.
 That summer he qualified to play for Hampshire through the family home clause, by means of his uncle, Alfred Evans, living just inside the Hampshire county boundary with Berkshire.
 In July that season, he made four appearances for Hampshire in the County Championship.